OysteinFalkeid/Game-Code/README.md

 # Move

+The move function is implemented but is not adjustable
+1. note the move function is adjustable but parameters ar not definable

+Missing implementation of a time variable
+1. time is implemented and adjust stem_disst and number of steps

-The move function is implemented but is not adjustable Missing implementation of a time variable move must be implemented with a relative diraction and options for x and y spesific movement
+move must be implemented with a relative diraction and options for x and y spesific movement

 # Turn